 Legacy Australia comprises 48 member clubs Australia-wide and one London-based club.
 The organisation provides monetary services and care to veterans and their families, and advocate on their behalf.

-Mates4Mates provide support to veterans and their families nationally, assisting with physical and psychological rehabilitation as well as employment, education and social connection.
-Additionally, Mates4Mates operate family recovery centres across three different locations and host rehabilitation adventure challenges.
+Mates4Mates provides support to veterans who are wounded, injured or ill, and their families, across Australia.
+Mates4Mates assists with physical and psychological rehabilitation as well as employment, education and social connection activities.

 Returned and Services League of Australia Ltd (RSL)